danghoangphuong/KMeans-Picture-Compress/README.md

-A program, which compresses some simple images.
+A program using KMeans Algorithms, which compresses some simple images.
 You can change K in the code in order to improve quality of new image